-1. Use Cooler Water
+1. Use cooler water

 Water temperature is one of the most important factors when it comes to determining how your tea will taste.
 For black and herbal teas, we recommend using hot, boiling water.
 In many cases, this is the way that people are most familiar with when it comes to making tea, whether they heat a kettle on the stove or wait for an electric kettle to reach a boil.

 The water should be steaming and hot, but shouldn’t have started to boil.
 It’s okay if there are a few small streams of bubbles beginning to form at the bottom of the kettle.
 If your water reaches a roiling boil before you notice it, you can simply set it aside and let it cool for two to three minutes before infusing your tea leaves.

-2. Steep for Less Time
+2. Steep for less time

 Depending on the tea, your steep time may only be one to two minutes.
 All of our green teas are labeled with brewing instructions, so you know just how long to steep your tea.
 If you have trouble keeping track, you may also want to invest in a tea timer.
 If you like your tea a little stronger or a little weaker, feel free to experiment with different steep times to see what works best for you.

 If your green tea is still unpleasantly strong or bitter, you may want to consider using less tea when you brew up a cup or a pot.
 Using more tea leaves can result in a stronger, more full-bodied cup of tea.
 Some green teas, like Gunpowder, are rolled into small, concentrated balls, which means you may find yourself needing to use less tea per cup.

-To brew tea using the Gong Fu Cha method, you’ll need a small-sized teapot.
+To brew tea using the gongfucha method, you’ll need a small-sized teapot.
 These pots may be made out of yixing clay, which develops a patina over time, or they may be made out of porcelain or ceramic.
 They often come with two or more small cups to pour your tea into.
 Depending on the size of your pot and the size of your tea leaves, you should use somewhere between half a teaspoon and two teaspoons of tea leaves.
 Heat your water and infuse your tea leaves for only a few seconds, then pour your tea into the small cups.
 Repeat this process, infusing the tea leaves for 10-15 seconds at a time before pouring the tea.

 By preparing tea using this method, you can four or five (or more!) infusions from your tea.
 Gong Fu Cha is a meditative process that allows you to savor the subtle differences in each successive infusion of tea.
-Because the tea becomes milder through additional infusions, it’s also a good option for those who might find green tea too strong when brewed using the traditional Western method.
+Because the tea becomes milder through additional infusions, it’s also a good option for those who might find green tea too strong when brewed using the traditional western method.

-5. Experiment with Different Types of Green Tea
+5. Experiment with different types of green tea

 When it comes to green tea, there’s a huge variety to choose from.
 For classic green teas, the two main categories consist of Japanese green tea and Chinese green tea.
 Japanese green teas are steamed, and tend to have a fuller body, a deeper green color, and a rich, vegetal, almost oceanic taste.
 Chinese green teas are pan-fired, and tend to be lighter and mellower, with subtle fruit and floral notes.